RanaAlshemali1/DBAlgebraOperations/README.md

-# Database Managment: Algebra Operations
+# Database Managment: Algebra Operations | Jan 2018
 In this program we implement the following relational algebra operators: Select, Project, Union, Minus and Join.

 ## Files Description: